ThisIsTian/CMSC636/hw1/README.md

 <img src="./matlab_1.png" height="300"> |  <img src="./matlab_2.png" height="300">
 :-------------------------:|:-------------------------:
-(a) FA distribution by `histfit` (`matlab_1.m`)           |  (b) Improved Visualization by fading bins (`matlab_2.m`)
+(a) FA distribution by `histfit` (`matlab_1.m`)           |  (b) Improved Visualization by fading bins (`matlab_2.m`) **Figure 3.
+The visualization design process for FA distribution.** The distribution is more visible after applying `transperency` to bins.

 Since the purpose of this task is to show the distribution instead of the bins.
 I fade the face and line `transperency` of the bins to `0.05` to make the fitted distribution stand out while still preserving the view of original data.
 The improved result is illustrated in **Figure 3(b)**.
 The distribution is much more clear and we can still have a glimpse of the original data.

 #Conclusion

 [1]: https://en.wikipedia.org/wiki/Fractional_anisotropy  "Fractional Anisotropy on Wikipedia"